gracekitonyi-bit/MyRepo1/README.md

 # MyRepo1
+## Hi there!
+### Welcome!
-Repository for exploring mathematics, coding, and innovation at AIMS Rwanda.
+Repository for exploring mathematics, coding, and innovation at AIMS South Africa.